dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/run-isolation.md

 Dagster+ Serverless offers two settings for run isolation: isolated and non-isolated.
 Isolated runs are the default and are intended for production, while non-isolated runs are intended for faster iteration during development.

-## What you'll learn

-- The differences between isolated runs and non-isolated runs
-- How to enable non-isolated runs
-- How to adjust your deployment settings to run multiple non-isolated runs concurrently

----

 <details>
   <summary>Prerequisites</summary>